Troy High School (California)

-Troy High School is a public high school in Fullerton, California, U.S., acclaimed for its many programs including Troy Tech and International Baccalaureate.
+Troy High School is a public high school in Fullerton, California, U.S., acclaimed for its many programs including the flagship Troy Tech, Cambridge Diploma, and International Baccalaureate.
 The school is part of the Fullerton Joint Union High School District.
-As of the 2019–20 school year, 2,604 students attend the school.
-Troy High School has the distinction of winning the most national titles (13 as of 2019) in the Science Olympiad.
-It is one of the seven high schools in California and one of 59 in the country to be awarded a New American High Schools status by the United States Department of Education.
+As of the 2022-23 school year, 2,584 students attend the school.
 The school is located next to the continuing La Vista High School and California State University, Fullerton.

 Academics

 In the late 1980s and early 1990s, then-principal Jerry Atkin was instrumental in developing and implementing a Science and Technology magnet program, known as Troy Tech, for Troy High School.
 This program involves technology pathways with specialized courses as well as an internship students must complete the summer after junior year.
 Troy was one of 27 high schools nationwide honored as a New American High School by former U.S. President Bill Clinton in 2000.
 It has won first place in the U.S. National Science Olympiad in 1996, 1999, 2000, 2002, 2003, 2006, 2007, 2008, 2014, 2015, 2017, 2018 and 2019 and has also placed favorably in many other competitions on both the regional and national level, including the American Computer Science League (1st in the nation, 5th overall in 2005).
 Troy's Science Olympiad team has consistently attended nationals every year since 1994 except for 1995, and they have placed in the top 5 at nationals every year they have attended.
 Troy's Science Bowl Team has placed first and second for four years in the Western Regional Science Bowl sponsored by NASA/JPL and the U.S. Department of Energy.
 In 2001, the team captured the national second place at the U.S. Dept. of Energy Competition in Washington, D.C.

 In 2008, the Western Association of Schools and Colleges granted the school a six-year accreditation.